 - For language searches write: lang:_____

 To find out which of your followers have twitter.com configured in English in the main search field write lang:en.

-For language searches you must use the ISO Letter Language Codes for example, en=English, es=Spanish, de=German, ja=Japanese, pt=Portuguese, ru=Russian, it=Italian, fr=French, nl=Dutch.
+For language searches you must use the ISO Letter Language Codes.
+Use lowercase only, for example, en=English, es=Spanish, de=German, ja=Japanese, pt=Portuguese, ru=Russian, it=Italian, fr=French, nl=Dutch.